-On July 27, 2017, the Financial Conduct Authority ("FCA") announced that it would phase out LIBOR as a benchmark by the end of 2021.
-It is unclear whether new methods of calculating LIBOR will be established such that it continues to exist after 2021 and the FCA has indicated that market participants should not rely on LIBOR being available after 2021.
-The FCA and the ICE Benchmark Administration have since announced that most LIBOR settings will no longer be published after December 31, 2021 and a majority of U.S. dollar LIBOR settings will cease publication after June 30, 2023.
+Many financial instruments have historically used and continue to use a floating rate based on LIBOR, which is the offered rate for short-term Eurodollar deposits between major international banks.
+For several years, LIBOR has been the subject of national and international regulatory scrutiny.
+The FCA and the ICE Benchmark Administration have announced that most LIBOR settings are no longer published after December 31, 2021 and a majority of U.S. dollar LIBOR settings will cease publication after June 30, 2023.
 Regulators continue to emphasize the importance of LIBOR transition planning.
-As an alternative to LIBOR, for example, the U.S. Federal Reserve, in conjunction with the Alternative Reference Rates Committee, a steering committee comprised of large U.S. financial institutions, is considering replacing U.S.-dollar LIBOR with the Secured Overnight Financing Rate ("SOFR"), a new index calculated by short-term repurchase agreements, backed by Treasury securities.
+As an alternative to LIBOR, for example, the U.S. Federal Reserve, in conjunction with the Alternative Reference Rates Committee, a steering committee comprised of large U.S. financial institutions, is considering replacing U.S.-dollar LIBOR with the Secured Overnight Financing Rate ("SOFR"), an index calculated by shortterm repurchase agreements, backed by Treasury securities.
 Abandonment of or modifications to LIBOR could have adverse impacts on newly issued financial instruments and our existing financial instruments which reference LIBOR.
 While some instruments may contemplate a scenario where LIBOR is no longer available by providing for an alternative rate setting methodology, not all instruments may have such provisions and there is significant uncertainty regarding the effectiveness of any such alternative methodologies.
-Abandonment of or modifications to LIBOR could lead to significant short-term and long-term uncertainty and market instability.
-In the event of changes to or cessation of LIBOR, we and our portfolio companies may need to amend or restructure our existing LIBOR-based debt instruments and any related hedging arrangements that extend beyond 2021, which may be difficult, costly and time consuming.
+Abandonment of or modifications to LIBOR could lead to significant short-term and longterm uncertainty and market instability.
+In the event of changes to or cessation of LIBOR, we and our portfolio companies may need to amend or restructure our existing LIBOR-based debt instruments and any related hedging arrangements, which may be difficult, costly and time consuming.
 In addition, from time to time we invest in floating rate loans and investment securities whose interest rates are indexed to LIBOR.
 Uncertainty as to the nature of alternative reference rates and as to potential changes or other reforms to LIBOR, or any changes announced with respect to such reforms, may result in a sudden or prolonged increase or decrease in the reported LIBOR rates and the value of LIBOR-based loans and securities, including those of other issuers we or our funds currently own or may in the future own.
 It remains uncertain how such changes would be implemented and the effects such changes would have on us, issuers of instruments in which we invest and financial markets generally.